-According to the State of Texas, absences due to the closure of your business resulting from inclement weather should not count towards your company’s stated absence limit for employees.
-If, on the other hand, the business is operational and other employees are able to come in, elective absences by employees may count toward an absence limit.
+According to the state of Texas, absences due to inclement weather should not count towards your company’s stated absence limit for employees.
+If, on the other hand, the business is open and other employees are able to come in, elective absences may count toward a limit.

 - Bad Weather – Pay and Attendance Issues (Texas Workforce Commission)